Geelong Pride Film Festival

-The Geelong Pride Film Festival is an LGBT film festival held in Geelong, Victoria, Australia.
+The Geelong Pride Film Festival (GPFF) is an LGBT film festival held in Geelong, Victoria, Australia.

 The festival screens contemporary and classic LGBTIQA+ themed feature-length and short films and is one of the largest regional LGBTIQA+ film festivals in Australia.
 The first festival in 2018 was a sold-out event.
 The festival is run by volunteers through a non-profit incorporated association.
-The festival aims to bring more diverse films to the Geelong region and to contribute to the development of a vibrant community in Geelong for those who identify as LGBTQIA+ and their allies.
+The festival aims to bring more diverse films to the Geelong region and to contribute to the development and wellbeing of a vibrant community in Geelong for those who identify as LGBTQIA+ and their allies.

+In February 2023 GPFF won the Victorian Pride Award for Outstanding Contribution to the Arts.